• Home

 Interactions with Long-term Memory

-3. Information that we attend to and integrate into our knowledge structures is transferred or encoded into long-term memory.
+- We transfer or encode information that we pay attention to and integrate it into the knowledge structures of long-term memory.

 Individual Differences

-1. Current research demonstrates that individual differences in working memory capacity may account for differences in performance of information processing tasks, like reading and note-taking.
+- Current research demonstrates that individual differences in working memory capacity may account for differences in performance of processing tasks, like reading and note-taking.
+This has implications in how we think of working memory for instructional design.

 Cognitive Load

-1. Cognitive load refers to the demands placed on working memory in terms of storage and information processing.
+- Cognitive load refers to the demands placed on working memory regarding storage and information processing.

-3. Cognitive load theory states that traditional instructional techniques can overload working memory because they don’t account for intrinsic and extraneous load.
-Instructional designers can facilitate learning by considering and accommodating different loads.
+- Cognitive load theory states that traditional instructional techniques can overload working memory because they don’t account for intrinsic and extraneous load.
+Instructional designers should consider all of these characteristics of working memory for instructional design.
+We can facilitate learning by accommodating different loads.
+References:

 You’d have to go to a more medical-oriented site to get the real answer.
 In my non-medical observations, it seems as though people who have an impaired working memory or short-term memory have a difficult time forming new memories.